MikeMadeira/HouseSales-RecommendationSystem/README.md

 So, it is better to use a metric like median price of the aggregation with the finer granularity of the property size, to do a fair evaluation of the real estate or the property size appreciation for each region, that then can be influenced by other variables like the mobility access of that region, and what offers there are in terms of market and public spaces.

-Denoting that this decision making process will be based on the infraestructure construction area and its locatization that are the aspects of the house that would be less probable to be changed over time, unlike some maintenance or renovation works to preserve the house which could be done to improve and increase that property pricing evaluation.
+Denoting that this decision making process will be based on the infraestructure construction area and its locatization that are the aspects of the house that would be less probable to be changed over time, unlike some maintenance or renovation works to preserve the house which could be done to improve and increase that property pricing appreciation.

-The price value will be used to calculate the profit, from the difference with the selling price obtained through an increase on appreciation of the last selling price, from always suffering some market inflation, because the works expenses always increase each year and consequently other services, and the house value itself as a valuable asset, from the possible increase with market appreciation considering a higher house demand and less offering effect, and of course some renovation works.
+The price value will be used to calculate the profit, from the difference with the selling price obtained through an increase on appreciation of the last selling price, that could have suffered from market inflation, because the works expenses always increase each year and consequently other services, and the house value itself as a valuable asset, from the possible increase with market appreciation considering a higher house demand and less offering effect, and of course some renovation works.

 The decision to buy the houses is fundamentally based on the potential profit based on the expenses and the potential margin to increase the selling price value.
 The houses not considered to buy, can have different evaluation afterwards.